lpon/mephobia/README.md

-## This website is hosted at: for: https://lpon.github.io/mephobia/
+## This website is hosted at: https://lpon.github.io/mephobia/

 All original assets and content.